bnafack/NBA_GAMES/README.md

 ## SVM Algorithm
 The SVM algorithm identifies a linear hyperplane that separates classes.
 The dimensions of hyperplanes are less than those of variables in a dataset.
 A hyperplane is a straight line in a two-dimensional space and a surface in a three-dimensional space.
 They are hard to visualize in a four-dimensional or higher-dimensional feature space, but their concept is the same: they are surfaces that cut through feature space.

+The purpose to use 3 models was to use benchmarking to compare the performance of several algorithms on our particular task.
+It's helps to chose the best model.

 ***
 # Data description